kevindewalt/oldkevindewalt.github.io/things_dont_scale/index.md

 ##Join our journey across the US to discover true stories of how successful startups actually got there

 From March to April 2015, I am going to travel all over the US.
-From San Francisco to Boulder to New York.
+From San Francisco to Boulder to New York...

-<iframe src="https://www.google.com/maps/d/embed?mid=zxgWqnJu7aq4.kblBlKtB3_pc" width="640" height="480"></iframe>

 And I'm going to get startups to answer this question: